Friday, June 24, 2022

 SW Passage Viewpoint

-Myrtle Mountain - Hikers looking for a longer day hike will like this outing.
-My husband and I hiked/ran the trail one afternoon and it was a great adventure from camp.
+Hikers looking for a longer day hike will enjoy this outing.
+My husband and I hiked/ran the trail one afternoon and it was a great adventure from The Kimberley Riverside Campground.

 From the campground, drive or walk to the trailhead across the road and start hiking up the Jimmy Russel Trail to Duck Pond.
 From the Duck Pond Trail you'll take Skid Row to SW Passage (where you can visit the SW Passage Lookout.)
 Continue climbing the SW Passage trail until you come to the final junction for Myrtle Mountain (Mountain Mine.)